Galerkin reduced order model for two-dimensional Rayleigh-B\'enard convection: Numerical methods

+The ROM coefficients are obtained by projecting the equations onto the two-dimensional modes generated after applying eqs.~\eqref{eq:2D_modes_even}--\eqref{eq:2D_modes_odd}.
+To avoid aliasing in the calculation of the nonlinear terms, the number of grid points in the $x$ direction, which is discretized using a Fourier basis, is set to $4(n_\alpha-1)+2$.
+This discretization resolves the high-wavenumber components that are generated by convolution of nonlinear terms in modes with the highest spatial frequency component $k_x=(n_\alpha-1)\alpha$.

-Because modes satisfy $\boldsymbol{v}(k_x) = -\boldsymbol{v}(-k_x)$, in 2D flows it is not necessary to evaluate negative wavenumbers.
-Owing to the nature of triad interactions in incompressible flows~\citep{waleffe1992nature}, only the elements of $\mathcal{N}_{ijk}$ that satisfy $k_i + k_j = k_k$, $k_j + k_k = k_i$ or $k_k + k_i = k_j$ are non-zero.
+Owing to the nature of triad interactions in incompressible flows~\cite{waleffe1992nature}, only the elements of $\mathcal{N}_{ijk}$ that satisfy $k_i + k_j = k_k$, $k_j + k_k = k_i$ or $k_k + k_i = k_j$ are non-zero.
 Here, $k_i$ denotes the wavenumber of the mode with index $i$.
 As a result, only a fraction of the elements of $\mathcal{N}_{ijk}$ needs to be computed.
-This is illustrated in Fig.~\ref{fig:triad_rule} for an uncoupled ROM with $n_\alpha=5$ and $n_\beta=8$.
-In Fig.~\ref{fig:coupled_modes}a, the $jk$-elements of $\mathcal{N}_{i=24}$ satisfying the triad rule are represented in yellow.
-Figure~\ref{fig:coupled_modes}b displays the value of the elements of $\mathcal{N}_{i=24}$.
-This reduces the number of operations to be performed in the computation of the nonlinear term by $~75\%$ for a ROM with $n_\alpha=5$ and $n_\beta=8$.
-This property also allows us to treat the $\mathcal{N}_{ijk}$ tensor as a sparse matrix with a $n_\beta\times n_\beta$ block structure.
+This is illustrated in Fig.~\ref{fig:triad_rule} for {the uncoupled model U96 with $n_\alpha=6$ and $n_\beta=8$}.
+In {Fig.~\ref{fig:triad_rule}a}, the $jk$-elements of $\mathcal{N}_{i=24}$ satisfying the triad rule are represented in yellow. {Figure~\ref{fig:triad_rule}b} displays the value of the elements of $\mathcal{N}_{i=24}$. {This substantially reduces the number of operations to be performed in the computation of the nonlinear term.
+The computational savings depend on the wavenumbers considered, but they generally increase with number of wavenumbers in the ROM.
+For instance, the number of projecting operations in the nonlinear term is reduced by $78.7\%$ in model U96 ($n_\alpha=6$), by $83.4\%$ in U192 ($n_\alpha=8$) and by $88.5\%$ in U384 ($n_\alpha=12$).} This property also allows us to treat the $\mathcal{N}_{ijk}$ tensor as a sparse matrix with a $n_\beta\times n_\beta$ block structure.
 This reduces the memory usage and speeds up the calculations in ROMs with a relatively large number of modes.

-The RB Galerkin ROMs turn out to be stiff ODE systems that require very small time steps for their integration with explicit schemes.
-These systems benefit from a significant speed-up if an implicit integration scheme is used.
-In the Galerkin projection formulation, the Jacobian of the equations can be easily computed from the ROM matrices.
-It is given by,